guillermo-navas-palencia/optbinning/doc/source/index.rst

 ==============================================

-The optimal binning is the optimal discretization of a variable into bins given a discrete or continuous numeric target. **OptBinning** is a library written in Python implementing a **rigorous** and **flexible** mathematical programming formulation to solving the optimal binning problem for a binary, continuous and multiclass target type, incorporating constraints not previously addressed.
+The optimal binning is the optimal discretization of a variable into bins given a discrete or continuous numeric target. **OptBinning** is a library written in Python implementing a **rigorous** and **flexible** mathematical programming formulation to solve the optimal binning problem for a binary, continuous and multiclass target type, incorporating constraints not previously addressed.

 .. toctree::
    :maxdepth: 1